Contact form visibility, submit, action-target, and required-label signals

 Can it detect every embedded widget problem?

-No. It reports visible public evidence such as console errors, mobile screenshot state, and missing CTA signals.
+No. It reports visible public evidence such as script signals, public page state, and missing CTA signals.

 Will it store customer submissions?